ABCA/Rawlings High School All-America Baseball Team

 The ABCA/Rawlings High School All-America Baseball Team has been named by the American Baseball Coaches Association every year since 1969, with the exceptions of 1993 and 2020.
 Between 1971–1975 and in 2000, only one team was selected per year.
 In 1969–1970, 1976 and 1987, two teams were selected per year.
 Each team has consisted of between 10 and 26 players at various designated positions.

-As of 2025, Cherry Creek High School in Colorado, Farragut High School in Tennessee and Stillwater High School in Oklahoma have each had nine selections to the team, more than any other school.
-California has had more selections and more than twice as many First Team selections as any other state, with 335 and 149 respectively.
+As of 2026, Cherry Creek High School in Colorado, Farragut High School in Tennessee, Parkview High School in Georgia and Stillwater High School in Oklahoma have each had nine selections to the team, more than any other school.
+California has had more selections and more than twice as many First Team selections as any other state, with 340 and 151 respectively.

-Forty players have been named to the team twice.
+Forty-four players have been named to the team twice.
 Bill McGuire of Creighton Preparatory School was the first to accomplish the feat in 1981 and 1982.
-As of 2025, Tripp MacKay, Joey Gallo, Jack Flaherty, Jace Bohrofen, Druw Jones and Seth Hernandez are the only players to be named to the First Team twice.
+As of 2026, Tripp MacKay, Joey Gallo, Jack Flaherty, Jace Bohrofen, Druw Jones and Seth Hernandez, Gio Rojas and Malachi Washington are the only players to be named to the First Team twice.

 In 2001, Casey Kotchman and John Killalea of Seminole High School became the first pair of high school teammates to be named to the First Team in the same year.
 Scott Kazmir and Clint Everts of Cypress Falls High School accomplished the same feat in the following year.
 Adrian Cárdenas and Chris Marrero of Monsignor Edward Pace High School followed in 2006 and Seth Hernandez and Ethan Schiefelbein of Corona High School followed in 2024.

 Ten honorees have gone on to be enshrined in the National Baseball Hall of Fame and Museum while eight have been inducted into the National College Baseball Hall of Fame.
 John Elway of Granada Hills High School is enshrined in the Pro Football Hall of Fame and Condredge Holloway of Lee High School is enshrined in the Canadian Football Hall of Fame.

 Eighteen selectees have later won a Major League Baseball (MLB) Most Valuable Player Award, nine players have won a Cy Young Award.
 As highly touted prospects, 24 players have subsequently been selected first overall in the MLB draft and ten have won an MLB Rookie of the Year Award.

 Eighteen players named to one of the three teams have played football professionally, including Josh Booty, Chad Hutchinson and Drew Henson who played in both the National Football League and MLB.
 Ryan Minor of Hammon High School in Hammon, Oklahoma played professional basketball and in MLB.
 Scott Burrell of Hamden High School is the only honoree to go on to play basketball in the National Basketball Association.

-Before being sponsored by Rawlings, the team was sponsored by Converse.
+Before being sponsored by Rawlings, the team was sponsored by Topps and Converse.